ideka/AugTyr/README.md

 This has been reported to happen if Windows Aero is disabled.
 Try enabling it.

+Something else that might be related is global graphic options, like those set up via the NVIDIA control panel and such.

 If that doesn't help, you can try all possible values of the `TransparencyMethod` config entry and see if one of them works for you.

 ## Download